+Principle STRUCTURE

-Principle STRUCTURE Wandsworth's Approach Compliance The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
+The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.

+That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.

+That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.

+That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.

+COMMITTEE MEMBERSHIP AND REPRESENTATION

+That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
+These include:- employing authorities (including non-scheme employers, e.g. admitted bodies); scheme members (including deferred and pensioner scheme members),

+Wandsworth's Approach Compliance

 The Council delegates the management of pension fund to Joint Pensions Committee as set out in their terms of reference.
-Compliant That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.

 Representatives of the employers and scheme members are Pension Board members, rather than members of the Joint Pensions Committee.
-Partially Compliant That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.

 There is no secondary committee.
 All Pension Fund matters are considered by the Joint Pensions Committee and Local Pension Board.
-N/A That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 There is no secondary committee.
 All Pension Fund matters are considered by the Joint Pensions Committee and Local Pension Board.

-N/A COMMITTEE MEMBERSHIP AND REPRESENTATION That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These include:- employing authorities (including non-scheme employers, e.g. admitted bodies); scheme members (including deferred and pensioner scheme members), Expert advisers attend the Joint Pensions Committee.
+Partially Compliant

+Expert advisers attend the Joint Pensions

+Committee.
 For example, the actuary attends when the valuation is being considered and the investment consultant attends when strategic asset allocation decisions and investment matters are being discussed.

-Representatives of the employers and scheme members are Pension Partially Compliant where appropriate, independent professional observers, and expert advisors (on an adhoc basis).
+Representatives of the

+employers and scheme members are Pension

+Partially Compliant

+Page 39

-Board members, rather than members of the Joint Pensions Committee.
+where appropriate, independent professional observers, and expert advisors (on an adhoc basis).
+Board members, rather than members of the Joint Pensions Committee

 Additionally the Council's Constitution allows citizens or other interested bodies the right to request the Council and certain of the Council's committees and subcommittees to receive deputations from persons wishing to address councillors on agenda business to be discussed.
-N/A the Joint Pensions